ionic-team/ionic-docs/docs/api/fab-list.md

 <EncapsulationPill type="shadow" />

-The `ion-fab-list` element is a container for multiple [fab buttons](/docs/api/fab-button).
+The fab list component is a container for multiple [fab buttons](./fab-button).
 It contains actions related to the main fab button and is flung out on click.
-To specify what side the buttons should appear on, set the `side` property to 'start', 'end', 'top', 'bottom'.
+To specify what side the buttons should appear on, set the `side` property to `"start"`, `"end"`, `"top"`, or `"bottom"`.

-For usage examples, see the [`ion-fab` page](/docs/api/fab).
+For usage examples, see the [fab documentation](./fab).

 ## Properties
 <Props />